-- 3 Enter your user name, password, and the name of your TrackRecord database. - 4 Click OK.
+- 3 Enter a user name, password, and the name of a TrackRecord database.
+Alternatively, enter the name of the server, followed by a colon, and the name of a TrackRecord database.
+For example, trdb1:qacenter. - 4 Click OK.
 The TrackRecord WebServer main window (Figure 6-3) appears.